MichelDeudon/formations/content/en/p/fact-checking-is-wrong/index.md

 ## Fact checking is outdated

 - It is a binary vision, 0/1, true/false... outdated by quantum physics and the idea that two contradictory ideas can be true simulatenously.
 Plus, [some questions require to debate](https://www.blast-info.fr/articles/2023/sommes-nous-toujours-en-democratie-AwJ1_TmlTM-ONwHybrhuqQ).
-- Fact checking of viral messages diverts attention from key findings, like Emma Strubell's article [Energy and Policy Considerations for Deep Learning in NLP](https://www.mtpcours.fr/en/c/desinformation/emma-strubell/).
+- Fact checking of viral messages diverts attention from key findings, like [Emma Strubell](https://www.mtpcours.fr/c/desinformation/emma-strubell/)'s article in 2019 or [Servane Mouton](https://www.youtube.com/watch?v=OUZpHO9JXbE&ab_channel=ComprendreetAgir)'s talk in 2023.
 - Fact checking puts voices under silence.
 It paves the way to censorship.
 See [AREVA / MAUREEN KEARNEY CASE: BACK ON A STATE SCANDAL](https://www.youtube.com/watch?v=kRyriD9iLZY&ab_channel=BLAST%2CLesouffledel%27info).

 What don't we don't know to debate?